garbados/porter/readme.md

 But, because it's PouchDB, you can sync your data with remote CouchDB and [Cloudant][cloudant] instances, so you can use Porter like an offline-ready admin interface to your CMS.

+Here are some more features:

+* Write posts in Markdown; Porter converts to HTML
+* Distinguish published from draft posts
+* Tagging, categorization, and authorship
+* Search by text, tag, and category
+* Autocomplete author and category based on past values

 Porter is under heavy development, so see the Roadmap section for upcoming features.

 ## Install